cloudmesh-community/sp20-516-232/chapter/k8-advanced-scheduling.md

 # Advanced Scheduling Kubernetes sp20-516-232, Singam, Ashok

 Advanced Scheduling fetatures makes Kubernetes a very flexible,policy-rich, topology-aware, workload-specific scheduler.
 These features provide a wide range of options to specify conditions for assigning pods to particular worker nodes that satisfy a condition.
 With advanced Scheduling features one can influence where pods can be scheduled among availalbe Nodes.
-In Kubernetes 1.6 four advanced scheduling features are added.
-Scope of this chapter is limited to first two features.
+In Kubernetes 1.6 four advanced scheduling features are added [@KubeAdvShedule-sp20-516-232].
+Scope of this chapter is limited to first two features .

 1. Node affinity
 2. Taints and tolerations,